 Rice University – Jones Graduate School of Business

 Rice University’s Jesse H. Jones Graduate School of Business is one of the university’s seven academic units.
 The school was named after the late Jesse Holman Jones, a prominent Houstonian and world-renowned business and civic leader.
 The school received its initial funding in 1974 through a major gift from the Houston Endowment, a philanthropic foundation established by Jones and his wife, Mary Gibbs Jones.
-Rice offers three MBA programs: Full-Time MBA, MBA for Executives and MBA for Professionals.
-The Rice MBA Program is accredited by AACSB International.
+Rice offers multiple MBA formats taught by the same faculty and curriculum foundation.
+Rice Business offers Full-Time, Professional, Executive, Hybrid and Online MBA program options as well as a deferred enrollment option to the Full-Time MBA for undergraduate seniors.
+There are also two dual degree options available: the MBA/PSM and MD/MBA.
+The Rice MBA program is accredited by AACSB International and STEM certified.

 MBA Degree Offerings